 The Sandbox tier is free for a reason.
 It exists to answer one question: does the engine think the way I'd want my money managed?
 Once you've watched a few harvest cycles, the next question is whether to bring real money.

-Below the right account size, you should not.
-A broad-market ETF is cheaper, simpler, and ~95% of the way there.
+Below the right account size, the math generally does not favor it.
+A broad-market ETF is cheaper, simpler, and approximately 95% of the way there.
 Above it, the math flips.
 This article is about the threshold.

 What Guided buys you